cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

     --detach
 ```

-In fact, at this stage, there is no difference with the previous prod setup, which was what we now call v1.
+In fact, at this stage there is no difference from the previous prod setup, which was what we now call v1.
 Blocks are being created.

 Confirm you are on v1: